 Opting for this model means products and services are sold directly from businesses to customers.
-Majority of B2C marketplaces (AliExpress is one of the most prominent examples of this kind) introduce one-stop-shop solutions with offering diverse goods.
+The majority of B2C marketplaces (AliExpress is one of the most prominent examples of this kind) introduce one-stop-shop solutions with offering diverse goods.
 Vendors’ propositions range from footwear to electronics.

 Peer-to-Peer (P2P) marketplaces

-In a vertical model, consumers are interested in certain business niche.
-It reduces the number of users but enables highly efficient promotion with targeting the audience without fail.
+In a vertical model, consumers are interested in the certain business niche.
+It reduces the number of users but enables highly efficient promotion by targeting the audience without fail.

 With this platform, consumers get access to different types of goods and services of certain characteristics.

 The most common type of marketplace featuring products offered by sellers with Amazon and eBay as the key players.

 Aimed at those in need for services (repairing, transportation, household, car and apartment rentals, beauty/medical services, and IT services) offered on Uber, Airbnb, Upwork, and TaskRabbit.